bpowers/sd.js/xmile.md

 Also - the begining of the Doc mentions accessing GFs with square bracket notation, but later on with ()?

+`FIXME`: need to unify the concepts of XMILE GF, standalone GF, and Table in my stuff.

 Numbers
 -------